Whiskey or Vodka?

 1.The Technology.Vodka is a mixture of rectified ethanol (well purified) and water.
 40% ABV.
 Some varieties of vodka can have a higher ABV and (or) aromatic additives.
 The standardized technology enabled to establish production in many countries, but vodka is still considered to be a traditional Russian beverage.
 In pure form it is consumed only in the CIS and Russia.
 In Europe and USA vodka is considered to be a great base for cocktails, because it has neither smell nor taste.

-Whisky is an alcoholic beverage from barley, rye or corn, which is produced by malting (cereal sprouting), fermenting, distilling the must, and maturing the distillate in oak barrels for a few years.
+Whiskey is an alcoholic beverage from barley, rye or corn, which is produced by malting (cereal sprouting), fermenting, distilling the must, and maturing the distillate in oak barrels for a few years.
 It has 40-60% ABV.
 The taste depends not only on the quality of raw materials but also distiller’s skill and time of maturing in barrels.
 Each region has different technology requirements, there are no common standards.
-Whisky is traditionally produced in Ireland, Scotland, USA, Canada, and Japan.
+Whiskey is traditionally produced in Ireland, Scotland, USA, Canada, and Japan.

 2.Organoleptic Properties.
-By this we mean a color, smell, and taste of the beverage.
-Depending on the time of maturing in oak barrels, the color of whisky changes from light-yellow to brown.
+By this, we mean a color, smell, and taste of the beverage.
+Depending on the time of maturing in oak barrels, the color of whiskey changes from light-yellow to brown.
 The taste changes from lingering thick to light and flowery.
 The raw materials used and the production region influence that.
 The “heaviest” one is considered to be the Scottish islands whisky.
 Its second name is “scotch.”

-Good vodka should be sufficiently strong, transparent, and have no taste or smell.
+A good vodka should be sufficiently strong, transparent, and have no taste or smell.
 Other requirements for its organoleptic properties are not specified.

 Their opponents reference the study of Russian toxicologists under Professor Nujniy Vladimir Pavlovich, who is the head of the addiction research institute of the Health Ministry of the Russian Federation.
 Scientists concluded that in excessive doses any liquor can be harmful, but vodka is the most harmful.
 The problem lies exactly in the absence of admixtures.
 Because of that organism can’t recognize the hazard right away and reacts with a delay, when there’s already a malfunction in the work of vital organs.